appsmithorg/appsmith/.github/pull_request_template.md

 - [ ] Manually tested functionality on generated DP
 - [ ] We had an implementation review call with relevant stakeholders post QA Round 2
 - [ ] Cypress test cases have been added and approved by SDET/manual QA
-- [ ] I have added `Test Plan Approved` label after Cypress tests were reviewed
+- [ ] Added `Test Plan Approved` label after Cypress tests were reviewed
-- [ ] I have added `Test Plan Approved` label after JUnit tests were reviewed by a developer
+- [ ] Added `Test Plan Approved` label after JUnit tests were reviewed